Genetically modified wheat: Escape of GM wheat seed

-In 1999 scientists in Thailand claimed they discovered glyphosate-resistant wheat in a grain shipment from the Pacific Northwest of the United States, even though transgenic wheat had never been approved for sale and was only ever grown in test plots.
+In 1999, scientists in Thailand claimed they discovered glyphosate-resistant wheat in a grain shipment from the Pacific Northwest of the United States, though transgenic wheat had never been approved for sale and was only ever grown in test plots.
 No one could explain how the transgenic wheat got into the food supply.

-In May 2013 a strain of genetically-engineered glyphosate-resistant wheat was found on a farm in Oregon.
+In May 2013, a strain of genetically engineered, glyphosate-resistant wheat was found on a farm in Oregon.
 Extensive testing confirmed the wheat as a variety – MON71800.
-The wheat had been developed by Monsanto but never been approved or marketed after the company had tested it between 1998 and 2005.
+The wheat had been developed by Monsanto, but never been approved or marketed after the company had tested it between 1998 and 2005.
 The unexplained presence of this type of wheat presents a problem to wheat growers when buyers demand GMO-free wheat.
 Japan subsequently suspended import of soft white wheat from the United States.

 A Kansas farmer sued Monsanto over the release, saying it had caused the price of wheat grown in the US to fall.

 Monsanto suggested that the presence of this wheat was likely an act of sabotage.
 On Jun 14, 2013, the USDA announced: "As of today, USDA has neither found nor been informed of anything that would indicate that this incident amounts to more than a single isolated incident in a single field on a single farm.
 All information collected so far shows no indication of the presence of GE wheat in commerce."
-As of August 30, 2013, while the source of the GM wheat remained unknown, Japan, South Korea and Taiwan had all resumed placing orders, and the disruption of the export market was minimal.
+As of August 30, 2013, while the source of the GM wheat remained unknown, Japan, South Korea, and Taiwan had all resumed placing orders, and the disruption of the export market was minimal.